 What’s the Snapdragon 850 release date?

 While a new processor doesn’t exactly have a release date, we do know that devices running the Snapdragon 850 are expected to launch ‘towards the end of the year’, according to Qualcomm.
+The first of those devices - the Lenovo Yoga C630 WOS - was announced at IFA 2018 with a November release date, which helps narrow things down slightly.

 At the Qualcomm press conference in Taipei, Samsung made an appearance to say that it will make a device with the Snapdragon 850.
 Whether or not it will launch in the UK is another matter.